The Good, Bad & Okay Of The NCL Getaway

 On our last cruise Tiny Traveler went to Splash Academy on several evenings and for at least part of every sea day.

 The kids’ club director told me tweens generally do the other ship activities during the day and come to the kids club at night.
 The kids who are too small for the other activities do more day sessions.

 7. Do all the top deck activities

 Tween Traveler spent nearly an hour every day on the spider.
 She did the ropes course and climbing wall with her dad and the mini-golf with me (guess which of us is the daring parent).

 8. Eat at the specialty restaurants

 As varied as the buffet and dining room menus are, over the course of seven days you’ll need a change of pace.

 We mostly enjoyed our lunch at Jimmy Buffet’s Margaritaville.
 Rich’s tacos had tartar sauce on them, which was odd, but the conch fritters were tasty and the cheeseburger was a better burger than you’ll find elsewhere on the ship.

 9. Expect Upselling

 The biggest negative change from the last time we cruised was a clear cutback in organized activities.
 It seemed any activity lasting longer than 15 minutes either required a fee (booze tastings, exercise classes) or was built around selling you things, from art to diet products to foot supports.

 The same class on the Getaway lasted less than 15 minutes and took place in the main atrium.
 It felt less like a dance lesson or more like we were there to entertain the crowd that’s always gathered there.

 Get your mani-pedi done before you leave town and get a massage at one of your ports of call.
-Costa Maya has a lovely spa right in port where you can book very good massages and other treatments for a fraction of the onboard prices .
+Costa Maya and Roatán have lovely day spas (Costa Maya’s is right in the port), where you can book very good massages and other treatments for a fraction of the onboard prices .
 If you really want to use the ship spa, look for port-day deals.

 10. Pack lanyards

 The big difference in our cruise experience this time around was that Tween Traveler loved being independent.
-She signed herself in and our of the kids club, went back to the room to change and helped herself to ice cream (a few times a day) on her own.
+She signed herself in and out of the kids club, went back to the room to change and helped herself to ice cream (a few times a day) on her own.
 She spent so much time on the activities deck, she had staff greeting her by name around the ship.

 This NCL cruise wasn’t a slam-dunk.
 But on balance we enjoyed more than we didn’t.
 We relaxed, ate well, did fun things and got away from frigid winter weather for a pretty reasonable sum.
 For me that’s a successful vacation.